ks982579/ksulldev-astro/src/pages/notes/data-science/intro-to-data-science.md

 + Data Aggregation
 	+ Application of mathematical functions, such as multiplication, average, etc... to one or more variables to create a new set of variables.
 	+ Sometimes you would use log, exponential, or Box-Cox transformation.

+### 5.6 - Using Modeling Techniques and Algorithms

+Ready to perform further analysis.
+Analytics is about explaining the past and predicting the future.

+#### 5.6.1 - Descriptive Analytics

+**Descriptive Analytics** explains the patterns hidden in data.
+You can group observations into the same clusters and call it **cluster analysis**.
+There is also **affinity analysis**, or _association rules_, that can uncover patterns in a transactional database.

+#### 5.6.2 - Predictive Analytics

+There's either classification or regression analysis.
++ Classification
+	+ Basic form of data analysis where data is classified into classes.
+	+ Binary classes like "approved" or "denied" may be helpful to think about.
+	+ The classification model is tasked with determines the class of data from a new data set not seen before.
++ Regression
+	+ Predicting value of numerical variable.

+Then there is _Logistic Regression_, which is also described in [this Wikipedia article](https://en.wikipedia.org/wiki/Logistic_regression), that is like continuous classification.
+Classification isn't true or false, but more like a probability like 80% sure.

+The typical logistic function is like

+$$
+p(x) = \frac{1}{1+e^{-(x-\mu)/s}}
+$$

+Where $\mu$ is the location parameter and $p(\mu) = 1/2$.
+And $s$ is a scale parameter.

+#### 5.6.3 - Machine Learning

+This is about making computer learn and perform tasks better based on historical data.
+Instead of humans writing code, we provide the computer instructions on how to build mathematical models.
+The computers build the models and can perform tasks without the intervention of humans.

+Machine learning has two main flavours: supervised and unsupervised.
+There's also reinforcement learning, not discussed here apparently.
++ Supervised ML
+	+ Computer builds model with help of training data set.
+	+ The model is based on an iterative process.
+	+ Classification and regression can be grouped under this category.
+	+ Common classification supervised-learning algorithms include
+		+ Support vector machines
+		+ naïve Bayes
+		+ k-nearest neighbour
+		+ decision trees.
++ Unsupervised ML
+	+ The book says there's no training data, but I don't think that is the best way to say it.
+There is data to train with, but there's no _target variable_ to predict.
+	+ Examples of unsupervised learning
+		+ Association rules
+		+ Clustering
+	+ The computer clusters records based on patterns it finds.
+	+ Evaluation of the model requires further analysis.

+### 5.7 - Evaluation the Model

+You need to evaluate your model to understand if it is good at making predictions on _new_ data.
+To remove bias from assessing with data from development, the data must be partitioned into:
++ Training set
++ testing set
++ validation set - sometimes optional

+Let's discuss the different sets:
++ Training set
+	+ The largest set, typically 80-90% of the data depending on how large total is.
+	+ More data usually means better performance.
++ Testing set
+	+ Smaller subset used to assess performance of model on _new_ data.
++ Validation
+	+ Small set used to _fine-tune_ model performance and reduce overfitting problems.
+	+ This helps the model extend predictions and generalize results.

+The usual analogy is studying for a test.
+The training set is the course material, the validation might be practice exams, and the testing set is the maths test.

+#### 5.7.1 - Cross-Validation

+To avoid bias, the data set is portioned _randomly_.
+If you have limited amount of data, you achieve an unbiased performance estimate with the **k-fold cross-validation** technique.
+This divides data into "k-folds" and builds the model using $k-1$ folds.
+The last one is used on testing.
+You repeat the process $k$ times, and each time the test set is different.

+#### 5.7.2 - Classification Model Evaluation

+To assess performance of classifier, we look at number of mistakes.
+This is the _misclassification error_, the observation belongs to a class other than what was predicted.
+A **confusion matrix** gives an estimate of true classification and misclassification rates.
++ Accuracy -> Correct predictions
++ Precision -> ratio of positive cases correctly identified
++ Recall (sensitivity) -> ratio of actual positive cases that are identified correctly
++ Specificity -> ratio of actual negative cases identified correctly

+A **Lift Chart** is used for marketing problems by helping to determine how effectively an advertisement campaign is doing.
+The _Lift_ is a measure of effectiveness of the model, calculated by ratios of with and without model.
+So, it sounds like a _placebo-controlled trial_.

+A **Receiver Operating Characteristic** (ROC) chart is similar to a lift chart with true positives plotted on the y-axis, and false-positives on the x-axis.
+Good for representing the performance of a classifier.
+That is Sensitivity vs Specificity.
+The Area under the curve (AUC) should be between $0.5-1$.

+#### 5.7.3 - Regression Model Evaluation

+There are many metrics for regression
++ Root-Mean-Square Error

+$$
+\text{RMSE} = \sqrt{\frac{\sum_{k=0}^n(\hat{y}_k-y_k)^2}{n}}
+$$